Marianne2109/T3A2/README.md

 * Child/children profile: user can create and manage multiple children’s profiles under one account.
 A child profile will include personal information such as name, date of birth, expected due date and the option to add notes and a profile picture.
 * Caregiving roles: For those providing care, parents can grant access to the child profile providing that the carer has created an account with BabyLog.
 The parent will provide access to the data at their discretion (read only or full access).
 * Growth tracking: the growth metrics recorded are height, weight and head circumference (head size).
 The data entered can be visualised as a list or as a graph.
 Based on the World’s Health Organisation growth standards.
 * Immunisation tracking: logging vaccines and notification of upcoming or late vaccines following the Australian National Immunisation Program (NIP) schedule.
+This includes creation of reminders that will be sent to the users calendar provider (ex.
+Google Calendar).
 * Notes: The child’s profile will include a section for users to enter additional information about the child or notes from a doctor's appointment.
 * Important numbers page: this page will contain emergency numbers and the number of relevant healthcare related organizations such as Nurse on call.
-This page will have the option to download the list for printing or sharing. * Educational resources: It will include general information on the importance of immunisation, vaccine benefits and potential side effects.
-Content will be sourced from reliable institutions and organisations like the WHO, the Australian Institute of Health and Welfare (AIHW), and the Department of Health and Aged Care.
+This page will have the option to download the list for printing or sharing.
+* Educational resources: It will include general information on the importance of immunisation, vaccine benefits and potential side effects as well as information about the importance of Growth metrics. the Content will be sourced from reliable institutions and organisations like the WHO, the Australian Institute of Health and Welfare (AIHW), and the Department of Health and Aged Care.
 * Access and Permissions: The main user (the user entering the child’s data) can grant access to carers or others using the app.
 The other person must have created an account first.
 * Secured data storage: the data will be stored in the database ensuring privacy compliance.